sneakycrow/file-nest/event-processor/README.md

-# video-processor
+# event-processor

-video-processor is a binary that creates streams from a video file
+Event processor is a gRPC + Queue system for processing different kinds of events in the file-nest projects, such as video processing requests.